 3: Have I been struggling to enjoy my life and enjoy my loved ones because of that past, bad thing?

-If you are nodding “yes” to all 3, trauma may be impacting you.
+If you are nodding “yes” to all 3, a trauma-related disorder might be impacting you.
 Seeking therapy with a trauma-informed therapist is a great next step for you.

 Oh, I am definitely suffering from trauma…Do I have PTSD?